 More and more home sellers are opting to sell their own homes.
+Most of them realized that selling a house without a realtor can be also a viable option.
 Their biggest reasons to sell their homes themselves are wanting to save money and wanting full control over the sale process.

-But selling your home yourself still isn’t easy.
+But starting on how to sell a house by owner yourself still isn’t easy.
 According to Zillow, 95% of home sellers find the home selling process stressful.
-The top stress inducing factors include the following:
+The top stress-inducing factors when selling a home without a realtor include the following:

 - Not knowing when the home will sell